-Márton Makrai conducts computational semantic research, and he is as a junior research fellow at the MTA Research Institute for Cognitive Neuroscience and Psychology.
+Márton Makrai is a computational linguist with a focus on semantics, a junior research fellow at the Hungarian Research Institute for Cognitive Neuroscience and Psychology, and at the CS & AI Department of the Szeged University, related to the Hungarian Artificial Intelligence National Laboratory (MILAB).
 His main field of interest is machine learning of word ambiguity.

 The Hungarian version of this page may be more clear for people who are unfamiliar with natural language processing, but speak Hungarian.

 - the 4lang semantic network: gold meaning representations of the defining vocabulary, deep cases, spreading activation, and identifying the defining vocabulary with IR and lexicography.

 - semantic granularity of multi-sense word embeddings